natecraddock/zygrader/readme.md

 ## Design Paradigm
 Zygrader is intended to be run from a shared folder, rather than through per-user install.
 This has a few benefits
 1. Everyone is running the same version always
 2. Data (cached files, lab and student data, locks, etc.) is shared.
-This could be done with a server-client model, but a shared codebase was determined to be the simplest result
+This could be done with a server-client model, but a shared codebase was determined to be the simplest approach.

 Because of this, there is a pseudo-installer, which really creates a symbolic link to the shared module.